 Related: Garage Storage Ideas Under $50

-5. Consult a Stager
+#5 Consult a Stager

-Buyers need to picture themselves living in the house, and they may have trouble doing that if all your personal effects are on display.
-In order to accomplish that, a professional stager can create a plan for you that you can spend the winter months implementing.
-Bly spends about two hours walking through a property assessing curb appeal, interior flow, closets, bookcases, media cabinets, flooring, and more.
+Buyers need to see themselves living in the house, and they may have trouble doing that if all your personal effects are on display.
+A professional stager can create a plan to help take you out of the picture.

 Related: Best Projects for Return on Investment